A few notes on the following list of work at home gigs and sidehustles…

 - Photographer (Family and Wedding)

-So… you may look at any (or all) of those ideas and say "no thanks".
-But, as mentioned... these are just to get you thinking about a service you can provide.
+So… you may look at any (or all) of those ideas and say, “No thanks.”
+But, as I mentioned… these are just to get you thinking about a service you can provide to someone.

-There are endless ideas to create a home based business that will be unique to each individual.
+There are endless ideas to create a home-based business that will be unique to each individual.
+I mean, people even make money selling feet pics.
+So there is no shortage of side hustles to make money in your spare time.

 Strategies to Start Your Home Hustle